 The fire was made from the fire whip from the weapons set.

 The floor trap door it made to cover the large hole in the castle floor made for the Wind Raider stand.

 I made it on Shapeways, then hand painted it.

 You can see by Teela's feet is a Pookie from the cartoon.

-I also made him on Shapways, and hand painted him.
+I printed Pookie on Shapways too, and hand painted it.

 Malcolm (Fisto without his big metal fist)

 So I took his fist off, and used Thunder Punch He-Man's closed hand.